air40/sixr-web3-cricket/SIXR_ROLES.md

 - They show your level of contribution.
 - They directly connect you to whitelist opportunities.
 - They gamify your journey and make community activity fun.
+🏏 Diamond Batsman Role (Exclusive Recognition)

+The Diamond Batsman is one of the most prestigious roles within the SIXR ecosystem.
+This recognition is not given to everyone — it is reserved for the select few who truly stand out in terms of contribution, dedication, and value creation.

+What it Represents:

+🔹 Priority – Access to exclusive perks within the SIXR ecosystem

+🔹 Status – An elite mark of respect inside the community

+🔹 Legacy – A title carried only by a handful of members who prove they belong 👉 Note: This role represents status, recognition, and influence across the entire ecosystem.
+Only a very limited number of members will ever achieve it.